lzim/teampsd/resources/training_guides/mtl_how_demo/course_code.md

-# mtl.how/demo Admin Cheatsheet

-## How to update/add a Demo Course Code
+# How to update/add a Demo Course Code

 1. Type mtl.how/facilitate in any browser window.